 Prices can vary due to decoration

 It was one of those days that her clogs could be heard on the cobblestone, clicking to a tune she was whistling.
-For it was Ottis mind ya, and a strange name for a las indeed.
-It was always said the faieries mistook her for a lad, and that is how she was named.
+For it was Ottis, and a strange name for a lass indeed.
 Two women were also on the same cobblestone road and heard the merry-making.
-Mrs. O'Darish said to Mrs. McCleary, "Tis sad to think about a name like that one has, I heard from Mr. McCormick that his wife knew the story from the Faiery Fort near Killean that she born with the name Valentine.
-The faiery princess, named Sonya, cursed her with the name Ottis, fer she made so much noise with her clogs and merry making that Sonya could not rest properly,,, because she behaved just like a drunken blather-skeg, she cursed her with the name Ottis.
+The widow Malloy said to Mrs. McClusky, "Tis sad to think about a name like that one has.
+I heard from Mr. McCormick that his wife knew the story from her sister, that the Faiery Fort near Killean is where she was born with the name Valentine.
+The faiery princess, named Sonya, cursed her with the name Ottis, fer she made so much noise with her clogs, dancing and merry making that Sonya could not rest properly.
+In spite of behaving like a drunken blather-skeg, she cursed her with the name Ottis.
 After that she was welcomed by the Elfen Lords into an Enchanted Castle, and it is there she retains her youth."

-Mrs. O'Darish stopped cold in her foot steps and looked to the sky saying, "Saints save us today, for I hope those words just spoken did not fall upon the faieries ears, or least both of us be taken ill."
-They both made the sign of the cross to protect them as Mrs. McCleary said, "I meant no offense to the faieries, and now I will mind me words on this subject."
+The widow Malloy stopped cold in her foot steps and looked to the sky saying, "Saints save us today, for I hope those words just spoken did not fall upon the faieries ears, or least both of us be taken ill."
+They both made the sign of the cross to protect them as Mrs. McClusky said, "I meant no offense, and now I will mind me words on this subject."

 Dragon Eye Bottles

 These one of a kind bottles have a dragon trapped inside of each one by an evil troll, and they are waiting to be released.
-Until then only one eye peers out, occasionally the dragon's breathe will escape the top of the bottle.
-Each one of these has an eye watching to make sure the evil trollz Nipmo, Doron & Fiegl cannot sniff them trying to escape.
+Until then only one eye peers out, yet occasionally the dragon's breathe will escape the top of the bottle.
+The eye watches to make sure the evil trollz Nipmo, Doron & Fiegl cannot sniff them trying to escape.
 The wicked Sprite twins, Dynite & Dobin also want them in order to snatch the dragon eggs from them.
 The Goblin King Jada tries to see it all through his crystal spyglass, because he can then send the goblin guards, Volco & Uchi to put the eggs in cages until they hatch.
 Meanwhile, the Dwarf guardians, Zagaf & Zacmir continue their search to find each Dragon-Eye bottle to set them free to roam the Gemstone Mountains once again.

-Strange stories about bottles with eyes, and eggs with scales like a dragon hidden in mountains made of gemstones were spoken and these towns folk did not believe much of it, for no one there ever saw what the outside tales told from passer-bys were of any truth.
+Strange stories about bottles with eyes, and eggs with scales like a dragon hidden in mountains made of gemstones were spoken and the towns folk weren't quite sure what to believe, for no one there ever saw what the outside tales told from passer-bys were of any truth.

 "Wait, please tell me, some say the shoes are enchanted and a man in a far away castle made them, whilst others say they are a part of your curse and the demon slipped them on your feet to torment others."
 Her eyes were truthful, and Ottis said, "Come on, I will show you then."

-In a blink of an eye they were at the base of mountains that glimmered as if they were gemstones, and two dwarves she called Zagaf & Zacmir came through the stone as if they were ghosts.
-Then they spoke to Ottis in a language Bridgette never heard, and to sum it up it sounded like a chicken bark,, "Bar, Bar-bar-bar."
+In a blink of an eye they were at the base of mountains that glimmered like gemstones, and two dwarves she called Zagaf & Zacmir came through the stone as if they were ghosts.
+Then they spoke to Ottis in a language Bridgette never heard, and to sum it up it sounded like a chicken bark, "Bar, Bar-bar-bar."
 Then the one dwarf took a key from his pocket, put it into a rock and a door glowed.
 They went inside and began the journey.
-After awhile Ottis spotted a lad she knew and called to him, "Jesse McFinn,, help us get into that tunnel, I got a las here with me, its about me shoes."
+After awhile Ottis spotted a lad she knew and called to him, "Matt McGinny, help us get into that tunnel, I got a lass here with me, its about me shoes."
 He nodded his head yes and helped them.

 "As if things aren't strange enough around here lately, especially with them other tales of dragon eyes peekin' outa bottles, now I tell ya," said Mrs. McClusky as they watched Bridgette dance homeward in the wooden shoes.

 For decorative use only.